9 Ways To See The Athabasca Glacier: Tours & Free Options

 Ice Explorer Tour

 After the short exploration on the glacier you’ll hop on a bus to see the Columbia Icefield Skywalk.
-The architectural marvel is a glass bottom walkway that extends from a cliff face over the Sunwapta Valley.
-It provides some wonderful views if you don’t have a fear of heights, or it’s a great test.
+The architectural marvel is a glass-bottomed walkway that extends from a cliff face over the Sunwapta Valley.
+It offers wonderful views if you don’t fear heights, or it’s a great test.

 We have no problems recommending the tour, but we won’t deny that for some travellers it feels very commercial.
 There is also a little irony in driving large diesel trucks across a vanishing glacier.